aparna-ananth/network-identity-abm/README.md

-# network-identity-abm
+# Urban Networks and Rural Identities: Different Mechanisms Drive Spatial Diffusion of Lexical Innovation

-model and code for the paper "Urban Networks and Rural Identities: Different Mechanisms Drive Spatial Diffusion of Lexical Innovation"
+This GitHub repository contains the model and code used in the paper _Urban Networks and Rural Identities: Different Mechanisms Drive Spatial Diffusion of Lexical Innovation_.